 What if Pep Boys was called Rosenfeld, Strauss, Jackson & Radavitz, PLLC?
 That sounds dumb and unlyrical, right?

 So, why do we still have law firms named Boring & Boring, Payne & Fears LLP.
 Low, Ball & Lynch, Bicker & Bicker, Allen, Allen, Allen & Allen and Ziffren, Brittlebaum, Bianca, Fischer, Gilbert & Zwieck-Stiffleman LLP?
 (For reals: None of those names is made up.)

 What in the name of all that is holy is going on here?

-I understand that some law firms are currently forced to use the names of their lawyers in the firm’s name.
+I understand that some law firms were forced to use the names of their lawyers in the firm’s name.
 But for those of you who aren’t, why do you keep doing it and setting up yet another marketing hurdle for yourself?

 In most cases, the culprit is probably inertia: “We’ve always done it this way” — the six favorite words of every traditionalist lawyer.
 Certainly, that’s part of it.
 But lawyers are also slow to change because they don’t recognize that there is value in change — and not just an intrinsic notion of value.
 I’m talking about branding your firm better so that you can make more actual money.
 Like dollar, dollar bills, y’all.

 Here’s Why You Should Use a Brand Name for Your Law Firm Name

 So let’s talk about why using a brand name for your law firm is valuable, and why you should go that route if you have the option.